 It’s not the only active case involving Kitson.
 A group of men who say they were tortured – known as the Hooded Men – announced legal proceedings against him earlier this year.

-We still don’t know the truth of these cases, and Kitson denies any knowledge of the death of Eugene Heenan.
+We still don’t know the truth of these cases, and Kitson denies any knowledge of the death of Patrick Heenan.
 But documents released in recent years have confirmed stories of collusion between the British Army in Northern Ireland and Loyalist paramilitary gangs responsible for murder and torture.
 One government memo from the 1970s, uncovered in 2006, says that up to 15% of soldiers in the Ulster Defence Regiment (UDR) – then the biggest regiment in the British Army – were linked to Loyalist terrorist groups, and that the UDR was the best source of weapons for Loyalist terrorists.